Art for the Pandemic – and Life…

 The Thinker is often parodied, and used in ads and media.
 For those watching TV in 1960, you might remember the show “Dobie Gillis” where the actor takes a “thinker pose” in front of The Thinker statue at Columbia University, NYC (a bit of irony since the show was decidedly anti-intellectual!).

-Opening scene of “Dobie Gillie” starring Dwayne Hickman with The Thinker bronze sculpture (Columbia University).
+This is from an opening scene of “Dobie Gillie” starring Dwayne Hickman with The Thinker bronze sculpture (Columbia University, New York City, NY).

 TRAVEL TIP: Because there are so many copies of this famous sculpture–check out the website of a museum you plan to visit (anywhere in the world!) to see if you might be able to see one there!
 And if you are visiting New York City, hop the train to the campus of Columbia University and see a large one that you can TOUCH–and take photos with–without a diligent museum guard chastising you!